 We implemented most of our system in Python.
-For UI exploration, we make use of the source code of the AppsPlayground tool [10].
+For UI exploration, we make use of the source code of the AppsPlayground tool [12].
 However, the existing version of the tool is unable to run on current versions of Android, and we therefore reimplemented the system to work on current Android versions with the same heuristics as are described in the AppsPlayground paper.
 Furthermore, instead of using HiearchyViewer for getting the current UI hierarchy of the application, we used UIAutomator, which is based on the accessibility service of Android.
 This had a significant and positive effect on the speed of execution.
 The graphics algorithms used for button detection were provided by the OpenCV library and appropriate thresholds were chosen after repeated testing.

 To improve speed of dynamic analysis, we take advantage of KVM-accelerated virtualization.
 To use this, we use Android images that can run on the x86 architecture.
 About 70% Android applications have no native code and so can run without problem on such targets.
 Other applications contain ARM native code and cannot run on x86 architecture without proprietary library support.
 We therefore excluded applications containing native code.
-Despite this we believe the study results are generally representative.
-Furthermore, not being able to run ARM native code is not a fundamental limitation of our approach: third-party Android emulators, e.g., Genymotion, or the use of a dynamic ARM-to-x86 code translation library (libhoudini) can allow running ARM code on hardware-accelerated x86 architectures [11], [12].
+Despite this we still believe the study results are generally representative.